Forgiveness: Contrary evidence

-There is conflicting evidence on the effectiveness of forgiveness interventions, and some researchers have taken a critical approach to the forgiveness intervention approach to therapy.
+There is conflicting evidence on the effectiveness of forgiveness interventions.
+Some researchers have taken a critical approach to the forgiveness intervention approach to therapy.

-Critics argued that forgiveness interventions may cause an increase in negative affect because they try to inhibit the person's feelings towards the offender.
+Critics argue that forgiveness interventions may increase negative affect because they try to inhibit the person's feelings towards the offender.
 This can result in the person feeling negatively towards themselves.
-This approach implies that the negative emotions the person is feeling are unacceptable and feelings of forgiveness are correct and acceptable.
-This might inadvertently promote feelings of shame and contrition in the person.
+The approach implies that the negative emotions the person is feeling are unacceptable and feelings of forgiveness are correct and acceptable.
+This might inadvertently promote feelings of shame and contrition in the person wronged.

 Psychologist Wanda Malcolm states "it is not a good idea to make forgiveness an a-priori goal of therapy".
-Steven Stosny asserts that victims must heal first and then forgive, and that fully acknowledging the grievance (both what actions were harmful and naming the emotions the victim felt as a response to the offender's actions) is an essential first step before forgiveness can occur.
+Steven Stosny asserts that victims must heal first and then forgive, and that fully acknowledging the grievance (both recognizing what actions were harmful and naming the emotions the victim felt as a response) is an essential first step before forgiveness can occur.

-Some researchers worry that forgiveness interventions promote unhealthy relationships.
-They worry that individuals with toxic relationships will continue to forgive those who continuously commit wrong acts towards them, when in fact they should be distancing themselves from those sorts of people.
+Some researchers worry that forgiveness interventions promote unhealthy relationships, and that individuals with toxic relationships will continue to forgive those who continuously wrong them, when in fact they should be distancing themselves from those people.

-Several studies showcase high effectiveness rates of forgiveness interventions when done continuously over a long period.
-However, some researchers have found these interventions ineffective when done over short periods.
+Several studies show high effectiveness rates of forgiveness interventions when done continuously over a long period.
+However, some researchers have found these interventions ineffective over short periods.

 Children

 Some studies looked at the effectiveness of forgiveness interventions on young children, including several cross-cultural studies.
-One looked at forgiveness interventions and Chinese children who were less likely to forgive those who had wronged them, finding an effect of such interventions on the children.
+One looked at forgiveness interventions and Chinese children, who were less likely to forgive those who had wronged them, finding an effect of such interventions on the children.